 Deregister from University

 Go to studielink and confirm the completion of your studies via your DigiD.
 Deregistration applies from the first calendar day of the month that follows.
-Note that the date of your deregistration is not the same date as the one which you receive your degree or diploma.
+Note that the date of your deregistration is not the same as the date on which you receive your degree or diploma.
 In addition, if you have a secondary vocational level course diploma (MBO), you must deregister via your college, as you cannot use studielink to do it.

 Cancel your Student Loan or Allowance